brandonjschwartz/engineering-website/README.md

 ## How to add/edit a blog post?

-Clone the project and run the server
+Clone the project and run the server on your laptop

     git clone git@git.corp.attinteractive.com:dstools/engineering-website.git
     cd engineering-website